floriankimmel/podflow/README.md

 # 🎙️ Podflow

 A CLI tool to automate everything related to uploading a podcast episode.
 It is highly configurable to your specific needs.
 ## 🫶 Features
 - 💡 Fully configurable - define your own workflow
-- 🧠 Statefull.
+-  🧠 Stateful.
 Each successful step will not be executed again.
-- 🎖️ Choose from different services like FTP (Up- and Download), Amazon S3, Auphonic.
+-  🎖️ Choose from different services like FTP (upload and download), Amazon S3, Auphonic.
-- 🔖 Create chapter marks independent of audio recording tool.
+-  🔖 Create chapter marks independent of the audio recording tool.

 ## 📦 Installation

 Find all the releases [here](https://github.com/floriankimmel/laufenentdecken-cli/releases).
-Ether download it there directly or install directly from source with Go's install command
+Either download it directly from there or install it directly from the source using Go's install command.

 ```bash
 go install github.com/floriankimmel/podflow@latest